meetric1/gmod_shader_guide/README.md

 In order to make a shader, we will need something to compile it.
 For this guide I have decided to use [ShaderCompile](https://github.com/SCell555/ShaderCompile), as it supports 64 bit and is a hell of a lot easier than setting up the normal sourceengine shader compiler.\
 I am also using an edited version of [ficool2's](https://github.com/ficool2/sdk_screenspace_shaders) `build_single_shader.bat`.

-Please close GMod and navigate inside this repo to `gmod_shader_guide/shaders`.\
+After taking a look at `shader_example 1`, please close GMod and navigate inside this repo to `gmod_shader_guide/shaders`.\
 The source code of all the shaders are in this folder as `.hlsl` files.\
 You may have also noticed a bunch of `.h` files too.
 Ignore these for now, we'll use them in our shaders later

-Now, for reference, the name of a shader is very important, so lets split it into 4 parts.
+Now, for reference, the name of a shader is very important, so lets split it into 5 parts.
 1. `example1` - The name of the shader, this can be anything you want.
+2. `_` - Required underscore to separate the name and the rest of the data.
-2. `ps` - Stands for Pixel Shader, can also be `vs` (Can you guess what it stands for?)
+3. `ps` - Stands for Pixel Shader, can also be `vs` (Can you guess what it stands for?)
-3. `2x` - The shader version.
+4. `2x` - The shader version.
 I will be using `2x`, as it is the most supported. `30` is also valid and has less restrictions, but does not work on native Linux
-4. `.hlsl` - The file extension, all source shaders use hlsl
+5. `.hlsl` - The file extension, all source shaders use hlsl

 You must ENSURE that the name stays exactly in this format, or the tools provided won't work.